Tommy Le Noir

-Thomas "Tommy" E. Le Noir is a 27-year law enforcement veteran with the Arlington Police Department in Arlington, Texas.
+Thomas E. Le Noir is a 27-year law enforcement veteran with the Arlington Police Department in Arlington, Texas.
 Currently serving in the Cold Case Unit, Le Noir has worked more than 20 years in the department's homicide division, solving murders.

 Early life

 Le Noir was born in Bryan, Texas but spent his early years in Belle Chasse, Louisiana, part of the New Orleans metropolitan area.
 As a teenager, Le Noir's family returned to Texas, settling in Arlington.
 Le Noir graduated with a Bachelor of Science in criminal justice from the University of Texas at Arlington.